FresnoIdeaworks/Ideaworks-Raspberry-Pi-Photobooth/README.md

 You can see examples from our booth and similar booths from other events in the official Raspberry Pi blog post:
 Raspberry Jam Big Birthday Weekend 2019 Roundup.

 Over the years, we reused the booth for events like ArtHop and our 10th anniversary celebration in 2022 (see above).
 But by 2025, the original system was outdated—prompting a full rebuild with modern hardware, updated libraries, and new social media integrations.
+With Fresno Ideaworks' first foray as a presenter at Maker Fair Bay Area in September 2025, we felt it was time to create an updated self-contained photobooth, with all the bells & whistles.
+Enjoy.